void * _aligned_offset_recalloc_dbg( void *memblock, size_t num, size_t size, size_t alignment, size_t offset, const char *filename, int linenumber );

 _aligned_offset_realloc_dbg reallocates the specified memory block with slightly more space than the requested newSize. newSize might be greater or less than the size of the originally allocated memory block.
 The additional space is used by the debug heap manager to link the debug memory blocks and to provide the application with debug header information and overwrite buffers.
 The reallocation might result in moving the original memory block to a different location in the heap, as well as changing the size of the memory block.
 If the memory block is moved, the contents of the original block are overwritten.

-This function sets errno to ENOMEM if the memory allocation failed or if the requested size (num * size) was greater than _HEAP_MAXREQ.
+In Visual C++ 2005, this function sets errno to ENOMEM if the memory allocation failed or if the requested size (num * size) was greater than _HEAP_MAXREQ.
 For more information about errno, see errno, _doserrno, _sys_errlist, and _sys_nerr.
 Also, _aligned_offset_recalloc_dbg validates its parameters.
 If alignment is not a power of 2 or if offset is greater than or equal to the requested size and nonzero, this function invokes the invalid parameter handler, as described in Parameter Validation.
 If execution is allowed to continue, this function returns NULL and sets errno to EINVAL.

 For information about how memory blocks are allocated, initialized, and managed in the debug version of the base heap, see Memory Management and the Debug Heap.
 For information about the allocation block types and how they are used, see Types of Blocks on the Debug Heap.
 For information about the differences between calling a standard heap function and its debug version in a debug build of an application, see Using the Debug Version Versus the Base Version.